joshuaminwookang/joshuaminwookang.github.io/_pages/about.md

 <font size="3">

-Hi, I'm an undergrduate student at <span style="color:#512698">Williams College</span> <font size="2" color="#512698"> (<i>Go Ephs!</i>)</font>, where I am double-majoring in <br/> Computer Science and Physics.
+Hi, I'm an undergrduate student at <span style="color:#512698">Williams College</span> <font size="2" color="#512698"> (<i>Go Ephs!</i>)</font><br/>
+I am a double-major in <br/> Computer Science and Physics.

 <br/><br/>
-For a summary of my experiences, please check out my <a href="/files/kang_resume.pdf">
+For a summary of my experiences, please refer to my <a href="/files/kang_resume.pdf">
 r&#233;sum&#233;</a>.
 </font>

 ## Research Interests
 <font size="3">
-Currently, I am interested in a wide range of research problems, spanning computer architecture, VLSI design and various other areas that deal with the hardware-software interface.
+Currently, I am interested in a wide range of research problems, spanning computer architecture, VLSI design and various other areas that deal with the hardware-software interface. <br/>
 Thanks to my undergraduate experiences, I have been to a number of interesting topics such as:<br/>

 <ul>
 <li>Low-power, energy-efficient architectures/systems</li>